cawhitworth/cawhitworth.github.io/_posts/2016-01-18-ConditionalWeakRefs.markdown

-The problem with this approach, though, is that as soon as an object is added to a `Dictionary`, as either a key or a value, that `Dictionary` takes a strong reference to it, and so the object's lifetime is now tied to that of the `Dictionary` - and, in this case, as it is static, this will be for the rest of the runtime of the program.
-This obviously isn't ideal - and this is where `ConditionalWeakTable` comes in.
+The problem with this approach, though, is that as soon as an object is added to a `Dictionary`, as either a key or a value, that `Dictionary` takes a strong reference to it, and so the object's lifetime is now tied to that of the `Dictionary` - and, in this case, the lifetime of the `MyClass` we originally assigned to `b` is now determined by the lifetime of `DynamicProperties.PropertyDict`, unless we remember to manually remove it once we're finished with `b`.

+This is obviously not ideal: if this was, say, a WPF control or dialog with an attached property, we would leak both the control or dialog and the attached dynamic object every time we used this pattern unless we also remember to manually remove it from the `Dictionary`.
+And this is where `ConditionalWeakTable` comes in.

-# ConditionalWeakTable
+## ConditionalWeakTable

 `ConditionalWeakTable<TKey, TValue>` solves the problem of `Dictionary` highlighted above by _not_ holding a reference to the `TKey` objects; rather,